Michael-Burka/foodgram-project-react/README.md

 2. **Database Migrations**: Performs Django migrations for 'users' and 'recipes' apps to ensure the database schema is correctly set up.

-3. **Data Loading**: Imports initial data into the database, such as the ingredients from the `transformed_ingredients.json` file.
+3. **Data Loading**: Data Loading: Imports initial data into the database, including ingredients from `transformed_ingredients.json` and tag fixtures from `tag_fixtures.json`.

 4. **Superuser Creation**: Creates a Django superuser account using the credentials provided in the `.env` file.
 This account is essential for accessing the Django admin panel.